peterp415/ll-deploy.junos/README.md

 `ANSIBLE_NETCONF_SSH_CONFIG=1 ansible-playbook -i inventory/vagrant/inventory deploy_config.yml -e
 'junos_commit=true'-D`

+**NOTE:** the `ANSIBLE_NETCONF_SSH_CONFIG` option was tested as configured in ansible.cfg and as an `environment` var in the `deploy_config` playbook.
+At the time of this writing the environment variable set within the shell was the only method that worked.

 ---

 This is a deploy for a set of JunOS virtual SRX images that implement: